Organisation of Ukrainian Nationalists: Cold War

 After the war, the OUN in eastern and southern Ukraine continued to struggle against the Soviets; 1958 marked the last year when an OUN member was arrested in Donetsk.
 Both branches of the OUN continued to be quite influential within the Ukrainian diaspora.
 The OUN-B formed the Anti-Bolshevik Bloc of Nations, a group headed by Yaroslav Stetsko, in 1943.
 The Anti-Bolshevik Bloc of Nations it created and headed would include at various times emigre organizations from almost every eastern European country with the exception of Poland: Croatia, the Baltic countries of Estonia, Latvia and Lithuania, anti-communist émigré Cossacks, Hungary, Georgia, Bohemia-Moravia (today the Czech Republic), and Slovakia.
 In the 1970s, the ABN was joined by anti-communist Vietnamese and Cuban organizations.
 The Lithuanian partisans had particularly close ties with the OUN.
-In 1956, Bandera's OUN split into two parts, the more moderate OUN(z) led by Lev Rebet and Zinoviy Matla, and the more ethno-nationalist OUN led by Bandera.
+In the mid-1950s, the OUN-B split into two factions, the broadly social-democratic but short-lived OUN-z led by Lev Rebet and Zinoviy Matla, and the Dontsovite authoritarian OUN-r led by Bandera.